SCHA-VAE: Hierarchical Context Aggregation for Few-Shot Generation: Implementation Details

 This affine transformation can be applied in different part of the prior and generative model.
 In the main paper we use a simplification of such approach, applying $c$ to $z$ using only the bias term, i.e. $\gamma(c) = I$ and $\beta(c) = c$.
-For simple tasks with a unique concept, like sets of characters and sets of faces, this approach is good enough.
-For more complex sets with multiple concepts or more variability, a more expressive adaptive conditioning mechanism based on FiLM or attention can be useful.
+Empirically we found that for tasks with a unique concept, like sets of characters and faces, this approach is effective.